JonathanRakotomalala/paNET_Extractor/README.md

 > In the `src`:
 1. `panetextractor`:
-    1. `api`: the endpoints and the api ddocs settings
+    1. `api`: the endpoints and the api docs settings
     2. `orchestrator`: orchestrate all the operations for techniques extraction
 2. `service_evaluation`: a script to evaluate the service with a list (length=3) of random DOIs.
 Results<a href="\tests\data\results.json"> here</a>